Probing Hilbert Space Fragmentation with Strongly Interacting Rydberg Atoms: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In conclusion, we present a systematic study of the Hilbert space fragmentation in a Rydberg Ising chain under a detuned laser driving.
 With the SW transformation, we obtain the effective Hamiltonian of the system, which features an exotic kinetic constraint and can be mapped to a generalized, folded XXZ model with asymmetric hopping of magnon and hole excitations.
 We find that such an asymmetry allows us to tune the ergodicity of the system, as verified by a detailed study of the eigenstate entanglement entropy and the level-spacing statistics.
 The role of realistic nonlocal Rydberg interactions and atomic position disorders is also addressed.
 In the former case, we find that a strong nonlocal interaction can significantly modify the kinetic constraints and enrich the fragmentation behavior of the system, while a weak nonlocal interaction can break the emergent integrability of the system.
 In the latter case, when increasing the disorder strength in a reasonable range, we find that the dynamics of the magnon sector remains ergodic, while the hole sector exhibits a phase transition from thermal to MBL.
 We further show dynamical evidences for these phenomena, including evolution of the magnetization imbalance and growth of the quantum fluctuation in quench dynamics.
+Finally, we note that the ergodicity breaking based on the second-order effective Hamiltonian corresponds to the prethermal phase of the original model \cite{hart2022hilbert}.
+Nevertheless, one can still observe interesting non-thermal phenomena at intermediate time scales, which can be extended by using a weaker perturbation together with an increased coherence time.